Sandcastle Science

 So, what makes a sandcastle hold its shape?
 Is it luck?
 A hidden secret passed down by master sculptors?
 Or is it something far more fundamental—science?

 Building a successful sandcastle isn’t just about scooping up sand and hoping for the best.
-It’s a delicate balance of geology, physics, and engineering, all working together to transform simple grains into solid, towering structures.
-Understanding these principles is what separates casual beachgoers from those who can craft intricate, record-breaking sculptures.
+It’s a delicate balance of geology, physics, and engineering, all working together to transform simple grains into amazing, huge Sandcastles.

 Geology: The Foundation of Sand Sculpting